This website uses cookies for anonymised analytics and for account authentication. See our privacy and cookies policies for more information.

 Poll: Do political parties take the third sector seriously?

-This poll is almost 9 years old
+This poll is over 9 years old

 The third sector is conspicuous by its absence in party manifestos.
 Do political parties consider the third sector enough?